Shrimp: History

-In the 1920s, diesel engines were adapted for use in shrimp boats.
+Diesel engines were adapted for use in shrimp boats in the 1920s.
 Power winches were connected to the engines, and only small crews were needed to rapidly lift heavy nets on board and empty them.
 Shrimp boats became larger, faster, and more capable.
 New fishing grounds could be explored, trawls could be deployed in deeper offshore waters, and shrimp could be tracked and caught round the year, instead of seasonally as in earlier times.
 Larger boats trawled offshore and smaller boats worked bays and estuaries.
 By the 1960s, steel and fibreglass hulls further strengthened shrimp boats, so they could trawl heavier nets, and steady advances in electronics, radar, sonar, and GPS resulted in more sophisticated and capable shrimp fleets.

 As shrimp fishing methods industrialised, parallel changes were happening in the way shrimp were processed.
 "In the 19th century, sun dried shrimp were largely replaced by canneries.
 In the 20th century, the canneries were replaced with freezers."

 In the 1970s, significant shrimp farming was initiated, particularly in China.
 The farming accelerated during the 1980s as the quantity of shrimp demand exceeded the quantity supplied, and as excessive bycatch and threats to endangered sea turtles became associated with trawling for wild shrimp.
 In 2007, the production of farmed shrimp exceeded the capture of wild shrimp.